Amena99/LIRIBot/README.md

 # LIRI-node-app

 ### Overview
 This app makes calls to various APIs to provide song previews, concert information, and data about your favorite movies.
 The LIRI App stands for _Language_ Interpretation and Recognition Interface (a spin-off of Apple's infamous SIRI, which is the _Speech_ Interpretation and Recognition Interface).
 Much like SIRI, LIRI takes user commands to display information to the user.
+Click [here](https://youtu.be/IAJxCV4JhT8) for a video walk-through.

 ### How to Use LIRI:
 LIRI is fairly simple to use.
 It is run through the terminal by issuing Node commands.
 The user needs to issue a command in the pattern: "node <filename.ext> <command_of_your_choice> <artist/movie/song_name>".
 Where the <command_of_your_choice> is one of the four commands below: